mythril-forge/homebrew-spells/spells/cantrips/vicious-mockery.md

 **Duration:** instantaneous

-**Range:** 60 feet
+**Range:** 120 feet

 **Tags:** verbal

+**Verbal Components:** a string of insults

 ---

 ## Description
 You unleash a string of insults laced with subtle enchantments at a creature you can see within range.
-If the target can hear you (though it need not understand you), it must succeed on a Wisdom saving throw or take `1d4` psychic damage and have disadvantage on the next attack roll it makes before the end of its next turn.
+If the target can hear you (though it need not understand you), it must succeed on a Wisdom saving throw.
+On a failure, it takes `1d4` psychic damage and has disadvantage on attack rolls until the end of your next turn.

-This spell's damage increases by `1d4` when you reach 5th level (`2d4`), 11th level (`3d4`), and 17th level (`4d4`).

 ---